Are you looking to add to your property investment portfolio?

 It’s easy to get confused by the difference between conveyancers and lawyers.
 While both occupations are qualified to act for you in a property conveyancing Melbourne transaction, there are differences in what a general lawyer will do, and how a conveyancer or property conveyancing lawyer can help across residential and commercial conveyancing.

 Conveyancers are licensed to operate in only one aspect of property law: conveyancing.
 Property conveyancing lawyers may be qualified to operate in areas outside of property law, but have chosen to specialise in property conveyancing.
-As such, it is common that conveyancers possess much more specialised skills, given it’s the only thing they focus on.
+As such, it is common that conveyancers possess much more specialised skills than property lawyers, given it’s the only thing they focus on.
 There’s also less chance of a conveyancer being out of the office or in the courts dealing with other issues.
 Conveyancers are only responsible for making sure you meet every legal obligation involved in your property transaction.

 Conveyancing lawyers may be able to offer law services outside of conveyancing.
-In contrast to a conveyancing lawyer, a conveyancer cannot advise on areas of the law outside of conveyancing.
-If you need general legal advice or legal services, conveyancers will refer you to a qualified lawyer.
-Property lawyers are trained to advise clients on their legal rights and obligations and represent them in the courts across various issues.
+In contrast to conveyancing lawyers, a conveyancer cannot advise on areas of the law outside of conveyancing.
+If you need general legal advice or legal services, conveyancers will refer you to a qualified conveyancing lawyer.
+Property lawyers are trained to advise clients on their legal obligations and rights and represent them in the courts across various issues.

 If I sell my house without the intervention of a real estate agent, do I still need a conveyancer?

 Yes.
-It is not possible to have a property listed on the market or advertised by a real estate agent before a proposed contract for sale has been prepared.
+It is not possible to have a property listed on the property market or advertised by a real estate agent before a proposed contract for sale has been prepared.
 Anyone who makes an enquiry or offers a property in Melbourne is entitled to ask for a proposed contract for sale.
 This is a legal requirement – failure to do so can result in fines.

 To draw up a proposed contract of sale and vendor statement, you’ll need to enlist the services of a conveyancer or conveyancing lawyers in Melbourne Vic.
 At Entry Conveyancing, we make the process of buying, selling, or transferring property as stress-free and straightforward as possible; you won’t have to worry at all about little details or legal jargon.
 We can help you prepare a contract for sale and deliver much advice regarding the other aspects of the process, pre-completion, and post-completion measures.

 If you’re looking for the best service with conveyancers who hold high standards, call us today on 1800 518 187for a free consultation and quote for all of your conveyancing needs.